-In order to gain a better understanding of what process or processes might be necessary in addition to the existing GNSO Policy Development Process (PDP), the WG reviewed a number of ad-hoc processes that the GNSO Council has used to provide feedback and input that was not restricted to ‘Consensus Policy’ development for which a PDP is required and which is currently the only formal process the GNSO Council has available to take action.
+In order to gain a better understanding of what process or processes might be necessary in addition to the existing GNSO Policy Development Process (PDP), the WG reviewed a number of ad-hoc processes that the GNSO Council has used to provide feedback and input that was not restricted to ‘Consensus Policy’ development for which a PDP is required.
+The PDP is currently the only formal process the GNSO Council has available to take action.
 The results of this review can be found here, with the summary results available here.
-On the basis of this analysis as well as a review of some of the questions outlined in the charter and input received (see here), the WG concluded that the GNSO Council could benefit from the creation of the following three new processes (see also the high level overview in Annex B):
+On the basis of this analysis as well as a review of some of the questions outlined in the charter and input received (see here), the WG concluded that the GNSO could benefit from the creation of the following three new processes (see also the high level overview in Annex B):

 GNSO Input Process (GIP) – to be used for those instances for which the GNSO Council intends to provide non-binding advice, which is expected to typically concern topics that are not gTLD specific and for which no policy recommendations have been developed to date.
+“Non-binding advice” means ____________________________________________-.
 For example, this process could be used to provide input on the ICANN Strategic Plan or recommendations from an Accountability and Transparency Review Team.
-It is the expectation that such input would be treated in a similar manner as public comments are currently considered by the entity to which the input is provided.
+It is the expectation that such input would be treated in a similar manner as public comments are currently considered by the entity (e.g. Board, NPOC, or WG) to which the input is provided.

 GNSO Guidance Process (GGP) – to be used in those instances for which the GNSO Council intends to provide binding guidance to the ICANN Board, but which is not expected to result in new contractual obligations for contracted parties.
+“Binding guidance” means ________________________________________.
 It is expected that this would typically involve clarification of, or advice on existing gTLD policy recommendations.
 This could be in response to a specific request from the ICANN Board but could also be at the initiative of the GNSO Council to an issue that has been identified.
 For example, such a process could have been used in relation to the request from the ICANN Board to provide input on the .brand registry agreement, specification 13.

 GNSO Expedited Policy Development Process - to be used in those instances in which the GNSO Council intends to develop recommendations that would result in new contractual obligations for contracted parties that meet the criteria for “consensus policies" as well as the qualifying criteria to initiate an expedited PDP.
 Those qualifying criteria are (1) to address a narrowly defined policy issue that was identified and scoped after either the adoption of a GNSO policy recommendation by the ICANN Board or the implementation of such an adopted recommendation; or (2) to provide new or additional policy recommendations on a specific policy issue that had been substantially scoped previously, such that extensive, pertinent background information already exists, e.g. (a) in an Issue Report for a possible PDP that was not initiated; (b) as part of a previous PDP that was not completed; or (c) through other projects such as a GGP.

 The details of each of these processes can be found in Annex C (GNSO Input Process), Annex D (GNSO Guidance Process) and Annex E (GNSO Expedited Policy Development Process).
-The WG has made every effort to think through these processes, but recognizes that there may be certain elements that may need further consideration and as such requests input on these processes, in particular the following questions:
+The WG recognizes that there may be certain elements that may need further consideration and as such requests input on these processes, in particular the following questions: